cabrerahector/wordpress-popular-posts/readme.txt

 4. Wordpress Popular Posts Stats panel.

 == Changelog ==
+= 2.2.0 =
+* Featured Image is generated for the user automatically if not present and if there's an image attached to the post.
+* Range feature Today option changed.
+Replaced with Last 24 hours.
+* Category exclusion query simplified.
+Thanks to almergabor for the suggestion!
+* Fixed bug caused by selecting Avg.
+Views and All-Time that prevented WPP from getting any data from the BD.
+Thanks Janseo!
+* Updated the get_summary function to strip out shortcodes from excerpt as well.
+* Fixed bug in the truncate function affecting accented characters.
+Thanks r3df!
+* Fixed bug keeping db tables from being created.
+Thanks northlake!
+* Fixed bug on the shortcode which was showing pages even if turned off.
+Thanks danpkraus!

+= 2.1.7 =
+* Added stylesheet detection.
+If wpp.css is on theme's folder, will use that instead the one bundled with the plugin.

 = 2.1.6 =
 * Added DB character set and collate detection.
 * Fixed excerpt translation issue when the qTrans plugin is present.
 Thanks r3df!.